Latvia sees good and bad as Russian money haven

 Clients are greeted with futuristic lamp stands and artsy armchairs and are served in a private meeting room.

-“Working with foreign clients, being a financial centre, it’s not just beautiful offices, expensive cars, tasty coffee and smart clients,” said ABLV chief executive Ernest Bernis.
+“Working with foreign clients, being a financial center, it’s not just beautiful offices, expensive cars, tasty coffee and smart clients,” said ABLV chief executive Ernest Bernis.

 “It also carries with it a large degree of responsibility,” he added, calling regulation “top-notch”.
 He predicted growth in the sector, in part due to the crisis in southern Europe.